vesselio/PhoneGapPlugin/README.md

 Marketo PhoneGap – Plugin

-	1. Initialise Marketo Framework : To make sure that Marketo framework get initiated on app startup of your app add below code under “onDeviceReady: function()”.
-Also you can add this code to any of your own function.
+	1. Initialize Marketo Framework : To make sure that Marketo framework gets initiated on app startup.
+Add the following code under “onDeviceReady: function()”.
+Also you can add this code to any of your own functions.

 	@Syntax :
     		marketo.initialize(